video-dev/hls.js/docs/API.md

 ### `hls.drift`

 get : the rate at which the edge of the current live playlist is advancing or 1 if there is none

+### `hls.playingDate`

+get: the datetime value relative to media.currentTime for the active level Program Date Time if present

 ## Runtime Events